-Disciplinary Group Reprimand: The group is informed in writing that the group has been found responsible of a violation of University regulations.
+1. Disciplinary Group Reprimand: The group is informed in writing that the group has been found responsible of a violation of University regulations.
 It is intended to communicate most strongly both the disapproval of the behavior and to remind the group of its responsibility to the University community.
-Student groups are thus expected to reflect upon their decisions

-- and to be mindful of how their future choices and actions may impact themselves, others, and the University community.
+Student groups are thus expected to reflect upon their decisions and to be mindful of how their future choices and actions may impact themselves, others, and the University community.
 It is an assumption that repetition of the behavior is not likely.
-However, it is to be understood that further misconduct may result in additional disciplinary action. - 2.
-Disciplinary Group Probation: The group is informed in writing that it is on probation for a specified period of time.
+However, it is to be understood that further misconduct may result in additional disciplinary action.

+- 2. Disciplinary Group Probation: The group is informed in writing that it is on probation for a specified period of time.
 Probation is a period of review and observation during which the group must demonstrate the ability to comply with University rules, regulations, and other requirements as stipulated by the sanction.
 During this time, the group may be required to complete an educational task or service project.
 A student group will remain on Probation, at least, through the date indicated or until the date all assigned sanctions have been completed, whichever occurs later.
 Conditions that restrict privileges may also be imposed.
 If, during this time, the group becomes involved in additional violations of University regulations, further disciplinary action will be taken. - 3.
-Interim Disciplinary Group Suspension: The Assistant Dean or designee may impose an interim suspension upon any student group whose presence on-campus constitutes a threat to the health, safety, and welfare of its members or others, or the welfare of the University, its property, or personnel.
-In such cases an administrative hearing will be scheduled within fifteen (15) University days unless extenuating circumstances warrant an extension, in which case a hearing will be provided at the earliest possible date. - Interim Group Action: The Assistant Dean or designee may impose a loss of privileges upon any student group. - 5.
+Interim Disciplinary Group Suspension: The Assistant Dean or designee may impose an interim suspension upon any student group whose presence constitutes a threat to the health, safety, and welfare of its members or others, or the welfare of the University, its property, or personnel.
+In such cases an administrative hearing will be scheduled within fifteen (15) University days unless extenuating circumstances warrant an extension, in which case a hearing will be provided at the earliest possible date. - 4.
+Interim Group Action: The Assistant Dean or designee may impose a loss of privileges upon any student group. - 5.
 FINAL Disciplinary Group Probation: The group has a pending disciplinary suspension based on any additional violations of the WCU Student Code of Conduct.
 A final probation status means that ANY violation of the West Chester University Student Code of Conduct by the group, during this time, will result in the group's immediate suspension from West Chester University.
 A student group will remain on Final Probation, at least, through the date indicated or until the date all assigned sanctions have been completed, whichever occurs later. - 6.
 Disciplinary Group Suspension: The group is prohibited from conducting any and all group activity on- or off-campus.
-All events should be canceled immediately and not resume until stated date.
+All events should be canceled immediately and not resume until the stated date.
 This includes, but is not limited to, meetings, recruitment, fundraising, educational programs, and socials.
-During the period of suspension, if the group is found operating without permission from the Office of Student Conduct, they would be subject to additional allegations of violations of the Student Code of Conduct.
-For reinstatement, within 30 days of the conclusion of the suspension period, a designated group leader will need to make an appointment with the Office of Student Conduct to arrange for the removal of the campus ban and hold on the group's status.
-A student group who fails to or submit sanction conditions as directed during this period will be subject to a sanction review for Group Disestablishment. - 7.
-Disciplinary Group Disestablishment: The group loses it's formal campus recognition and is permanently prohibited from conducting any and all group activity on- or off-campus.
-All events must be canceled immediately.
+During the period of suspension, if the group is found operating without permission from the Office of Student Conduct, they would be subject to additional violations of the Student Code of Conduct.
+For reinstatement to occur, within 30 days of the conclusion of the suspension period, a designated group leader will need to make an appointment with the Office of Student Conduct to arrange for the removal of the university ban and hold on the group's status.
+A student group who fails to or submit sanction conditions as directed during this period will be subject to a separate charge for failure to comply and a new sanction that may include Group Disestablishment.